SmellsLikeCake/Hair-Salon-Cancellations/README.md

 ## Research Proposal

 The [Hair-Salon-Cancellations-Draft.ipynb](https://github.com/SmellsLikeCake/Hair-Salon-Cancellations/blob/master/Hair-Salon-Cancellations-Draft.ipynb) and [Hair-Salon-Cancellations-Final.ipynb](https://github.com/SmellsLikeCake/Hair-Salon-Cancellations/blob/master/Hair-Salon-Cancellations-Final.ipynb) notebooks explain a research proposal for an A/B Experiment to reduce no-shows and cancellations.
-I completed this work as part of my Data Science Bootcamp with Thankful.
+I completed this work as part of my Data Science Bootcamp with Thinkful.